Eighth Army senior leaders discuss building readiness across the Pacific

 |0

-This work, Eighth Army senior leaders discuss building readiness across the Pacific [Image 3 of 3], by SSG Joel Salgado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Eighth Army senior leaders discuss building readiness across the Pacific, by SSG Joel Salgado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT